 JIRA is one of the leading work and project management tools currently on the market.
-According to Atlassian, more than 65,000 companies globally are using JIRA, spreading across all industries and sectors due to the flexibility and customisations that allow it to cater for any team’s unique workflows.
+According to Atlassian, more than 200,000 customers are using JIRA, spreading across all industries and sectors due to the flexibility and customisations that allow it to cater for any team’s unique workflows.

 A key challenge of project management is staying on top of multiple moving parts, whilst keeping a close eye on project constraints such as time, scope, resource, and budget.
 JIRA project management tools aim to address this challenge by empowering teams with the ability to plan, prepare and track the status and progress accurately.
 The JIRA reporting dashboard allows the team to add gadgets and arrange them in a logical and business-ready format, which can be quickly accessed and easily interpreted by the target audience.